Rock Radio Scrapbook

 It seems like a long time ago, doesn't it?
 The days when a budding radio announcer could learn his trade by doing the all-night show on a small or medium market station, then move on to better things.

 Larry Maxwell was such an announcer.
 He started his radio career by doing overnights at CKBB-CKCB Barrie-Collingwood from 1985 to 1986.
-In '86, he moved to country-formatted BX-93 in London, Ont., where he did a swing shift.
+In '86, he moved to country-formatted BX-93 in London, Ontario, where he did a swing shift.
 Then, in 1988, Maxwell began a five-year stint as announcer and music director of The Coast to Coast Network.
 His Telemedia satellite show was carried on more than 50 stations across Canada.

 Maxwell left the Mix in 1999 for a six-year stint at one of Canada's highest-rated stations, CHFI.
 He was a swing announcer at CHFI, while also producing spots for the Rogers cluster that included CHFI, The Fan 590, Jack-FM and 680 News.
 Maxwell was also a promo voice for 680 News and was Music Assistant to the Music Director at CHFI.